Learning objective

 2. Have groups complete the Student Activity Sheet: Changes in relationships listing ‘Good changes in relationships’ and ’Not-so-good changes in relationships’.

-3. Once this has been completed, cut the sheet into half: the ‘Good changes in relationships’ column and the ‘Not-so-good changes in relationships’ column.
+3. Once this has been completed, ask the groups to cut the sheet into half: the ‘Good changes in relationships’ column and the ‘Not-so-good changes in relationships’ column.

 • Now cut the responses to the ‘Good changes in relationships’ column into single cards and put them in order, with the best change first.